History of British Airways in Timeline

 1976: Fatal Accident

-1976: Government changed its aviation policy
+1976: Government changes aviation policy

 In 1976, the Government changed its aviation policy so that British Airways and British Caledonian would no longer compete on long-haul routes.

-September 1977: Flights to New York JFK airport began
+September 1977: Flights to New York JFK airport

-1983: 'The world's favourite airline' Slogan Used
+1983: 'The world's favourite airline' slogan used

-1984: Landor Associates Livery Introduced
+1984: New livery designed by Landor Associates

 1984: Formation of Virgin Atlantic